woudc/woudc-data-registry/docs/configuration.rst

     If encountered, any of these alternate spellings are substituted for one standard spelling, unless this substitution is marked as type Error in the error definitions file.

+To display all configurations from woudc-data-registry, run `woudc-data-registry admin config`